 As COVID-19 vaccines distribution continues, please visit the Contra Costa Health Service’s website for updated information.
-There are specific pages on the site for English/Spanish language information on Vaccine, Get Tested, data dashboards, and more.
-The multilingual call center, open daily from 8:00 a.m. – 5:00 p.m., is 1-844-729-8410.
+There are specific pages on the site for English/Spanish language information on the COVID-19 Vaccine, the process for how to Get Tested, data dashboards, and more.
+The multilingual call center can be reached at (844) 729-8410, and is open daily from 8:00 a.m. – 5:00 p.m.
 Please note that 2-1-1 is a multilingual resource and a crisis line for the public.

-Members of Kaiser Permanente can go to KP.org/covidvaccine to get up to date information about COVID-19 vaccinations and start an e-visit to make an appointment if they are eligible.
+Members of Kaiser Permanente can visit this link to get up to date information about COVID-19 vaccinations and start an e-visit to make an appointment if they are eligible.

 Not everyone who is eligible for a COVID-19 vaccine can navigate a web page, download an app, or locate a stray email.
 For many of us, signing up to get an appointment can be a real challenge.